StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 description: StackState Self-hosted v5.0.x
 ---

-# Manual instrumentation mappings for StackState
+# Tracer and span mappings

+## Overview

-Before we jump into the nitty-gritty of the actual code we can write for a OpenTelemetry instrumentation, let's first look at what key-value pairs we require within our spans, and where it is found inside the StackState UI.
+Before we jump into the nitty-gritty of the actual code we can write for a OpenTelemetry instrumentation, let's first look at the key-value pairs that are in spans and where this can be found in the StackState UI.

-You will have to include the span key values when you create your spans inside the manual OpenTelemetry instrumentation.
+The span key values should be included when you create spans inside the manual OpenTelemetry instrumentation.

 We will get to a few code examples later on in the documentation.

-## Defining a tracer name and version that StackState understands
+## Tracer name and version

-For StackState to understand your data, a tracer name and version needs to be passed to with your instrumentation.
+For StackState to understand your data, a tracer name and version needs to be passed with your instrumentation.

 StackState requires the following:

 - Tracer Name: `@opentelemetry/instrumentation-stackstate`